webr3/hyperdata/README.md

 ### Hyperdata Namespace

 In a Hyperdata Document, the namespace it provides is identified by a `ns-IRI`.
-This namespace defines a schema within which Things, Properties, and Classes are named and described.
+This defines a `@namespace` within which Things, Properties, and Classes are named and described.
 - `ns-IRI` - a namespace IRI which always ends with a `#`.
   - `https://example.org/schema#`

-### Hyperdata Name
+### Hyperdata Names

 In Hyperdata, Things, Properties, or Classes are given canonical `full-IRI` names.
 - `full-IRI` - an IRI that ends with a `#name-fragment`.